onflow/scheduledtransactions-scaffold/README.md

   - `ScheduleIncrementInCron.cdc`
 - `/tests` - This folder contains your Cadence tests (integration tests for your contracts, scripts, and transactions to verify they behave as expected)
   - `Counter_test.cdc`

-Inside the `/core-contracts` folder you will find:

-- `FlowTransactionScheduler.cdc` – The core Scheduled Transactions contract used by emulator
-- `FlowToken.cdc`, `FlowFees.cdc`, `FlowStorageFees.cdc` – Core contracts to support fee and storage calculations

 Docs and rules live under `/.cursor/rules/scheduledtransactions`: